Captain-America10/hello-world/README.md

 # hello-world
-This is my github repo.
+This is my first github repo.
+I'm new to programming and learning front-end development.